Purse anthropology to discover artist Enid Collins through her handbags and the people who wear them

 "LOVE," 1968.
 Photo courtesy of “Finding Enid with Love” documentary.

-Finding Enid with LOVE is a multi-disciplinary project based in Longmont, Colorado, that collects, researches, documents, curates and studies the artwork of Enid Collins (1918-1990), a mid-century designer and entrepreneur whose name has become synonymous with the bejeweled box purses that made her a fashion legend.
+Finding Enid with LOVE is a Colorado-based small enterprise that manages and curates a private collection of original pieces by Enid Collins (1918-1990), a mid-century handbag designer and entrepreneur whose name has become synonymous with the bejeweled box purses that made her a fashion legend in Texas, New York and beyond.

 About Enid Collins and Collins of Texas